 The Austen family would suffer another loss of a beloved family member a few years later.
 Jane began feeling unwell in early 1816 but ignored it.
 By mid-year her decline was obvious, and it would just get worse.
 As her illness progressed, she lacked energy and had difficulty walking.
 The last time she put down her pen, she noted the date of 18 March 1817 and in mid-April she found herself confined to bed.
 On 18 July 1817 at about 4:30am, she passed away at age 41 from Addison’s disease.

 The Austen’s were greatly affected.
 James Austen had been called to his sister’s bedside soon after she died, and he was as grief stricken as his younger siblings.
-For years he had been suffering digestive complaints, and he would experience a flair-up severe enough that when Jane’s funeral was held on 24 July at Winchester Cathedral, he found himself too ill to attend.
+For years he had been suffering digestive complaints, and he would experience a flare-up severe enough that when Jane’s funeral was held on 24 July at Winchester Cathedral, he found himself too ill to attend.
 Instead, his son Edward went in his place.
 Despite his absence, James turned his grief into a poem, an elegy, in honor of his younger sister.
 It in part read:

 - “In her (rare union) were combined